steve-sibi/Server-Hardening-Script/README.md

 ## Features

 - **System Updates**: Automatically updates and upgrades system packages to ensure the latest security patches are installed.
-- **Disables Unnecessary Services**: Stops and disables services such as Telnet, FTP, and rsync to minimize attack vectors.
+- **Disables Unnecessary Services**: Checks if services such as Telnet, FTP, and rsync are active before stopping and disabling them to minimize attack vectors without redundancy.
 - **Firewall Configuration**:
-  - Configures UFW (for Debian-based systems) or Firewalld (for Red Hat-based systems) to only allow necessary traffic (SSH, HTTP, HTTPS).
+  - Configures UFW (for Debian-based systems) or Firewalld (for Red Hat-based systems) to only allow necessary traffic (SSH, HTTP, HTTPS) and checks if the firewall is already configured.
 - **SSH Hardening**:
-  - Changes the default SSH port from 22 to 2200.
+  - Checks if the default SSH port (22) is used and changes it to port 2200 if necessary.
-  - Disables root login and password-based authentication.
+  - Disables root login and password-based authentication, ensuring changes are only applied if required.
-- **File Permissions**: Ensures strict file permissions for critical directories and system files.
+- **File Permissions**: Ensures strict file permissions for critical directories and system files, only adjusting permissions if they aren't already correctly set.
-- **Automatic Security Updates**: Enables automatic installation of security updates for Debian and Red Hat-based systems.
+- **Automatic Security Updates**: Enables automatic installation of security updates for Debian and Red Hat-based systems, with checks to ensure these services are not redundantly installed or configured.
-- **Fail2Ban Setup**: Protects against brute-force attacks by monitoring failed login attempts and banning offending IP addresses.
+- **Fail2Ban Setup**: Checks if Fail2Ban is already installed and enabled, protecting against brute-force attacks by monitoring failed login attempts and banning offending IP addresses.
+- **Idempotent Operations**: The script is designed to be idempotent, meaning it can be run multiple times without causing redundant actions or breaking the system.

 ## How to Use